 - Wheezing

-If you’re experiencing a delayed reaction after getting allergy shots, call your provider or seek medical assistance right away.
-Your provider may recommend the following to make you more comfortable and to manage your symptoms.
+If you’re experiencing a delayed reaction after allergy shots, call your provider or seek medical assistance right away.
+Your provider may recommend the following to make you more comfortable and to manage your symptoms:

 - Avoid working out

-Additionally, you should keep a journal of your symptoms so you can discuss your reaction timeline with your doctor or allergist.
+Additionally, you should keep a journal of your symptoms, what you were doing, and what time they appeared, so you can discuss your reaction timeline with your doctor or allergist.

 How long does a delayed reaction last?

-There’s no surefire way to prevent delayed reactions after getting allergy shots.
+There’s no surefire way to prevent delayed reactions after allergy shots.
 However, there are a few things you can do to lower your risk.
-These are the things I do after getting my allergy shots, and they haven’t steered me wrong yet.
+These are the things I do after getting my allergy shots, and they haven’t steered me wrong yet:

 - Avoid strenuous activity before and after the shots